DBTrenches/SQLChecks/docs/SQLAgentChecks.md

     ]
 ```

 Performs a full comparison of operators between config and target server and reports on any discrepencies (operators in config but not on the server, or on the server but not in config).
-This test is only compares operators that are enabled on the target.
+This test only compares operators that are enabled on the target. `New-SQLAgentOperatorsJSONConfig` can be used to output the operators on a server to the correct JSON format shown above.